w3c/wai-dynamic-planning/source/initiate/index.html.erb.md

 ### [Make Baseline](make_baseline.html)

-<span class="highlight">Reviewing the current situation.</span> Knowing the current state of key resources will help understanding the scale of the task and help the need for change.
+Knowing the current state of key resources will help understanding the scale of the task and communicating the need for change.

 {::nomarkdown}
 <%= article :end %>